alexguoxin/cookie-cutter-project-template-generator/README.md

 ## What is it?

 This script generates a project folder and directory structure for a data analysis project so that you don't have to do this from scratch every time.
+It has one argument `project_name` (default name: "project").

 The directory structure will be generated as below: